Rosa Hofmann: Arrest

 Early in 1942 the Gestapo, with the help of a concealed informer among the various Communist cells under the leadership of Anton Riedl, succeeded in penetrating and breaking up the network.
 On 16 April 1942 Hoffmann was arrested in Salzburg.
 The indictment under which she was arrested stated that she had been handing out leaflets at train stations outside military barracks and on trains containing the statement.
 "We want and end to this bloody and senseless war.
 We want a fraternal pulling together between the soldiers and the army of red [i.e. communist] workers and peasants in the struggle for a free socialist Europe."
 This fell within the general category of "degrading the fighting power of the German people" (Zersetzung der Wehrkraft des deutschen Volkes): it was a serious matter.
-Following her committal hearing on 9 May 1942 Hofmann was detained in the prison block attached to the Salzbug district court.
+Following her committal hearing on 9 May 1942 Hofmann was detained in the prison block attached to the Salzburg district court.